GEstrellaS/fund-disaster-relief/docs/DesignDoc.md

 Both the ViewModel and Model are built using Java and Spring Framework.
 Details of the components within these tiers are supplied below.

 ### Overview of User Interface

 This section describes the web interface flow; this is how the user views and interacts with the web application.

 When a user first opens the application, they are presented with the login page.
 Here, they have the choice to either log in or create an account.
 If they opt for the sign-up option, they are redirected to a page that prompts them for a username.
 They can either proceed to create their account or cancel.
 Choosing "Cancel" redirects the user back to the login page.
 If they choose "Create Account", the system will establish a new account with the specified username, log them in, and navigate them to the browse page.
 However, if an account with that username already exists, the user will be notified of the duplication.

-When a user inputs an existing username (other than "admin") on the login page and selects the login option, they are granted access to the application and taken to the browse page.
-Here, they view the inventory of goods, displayed below a menu bar with options like "Login", "Browse", and "Donation Cart".
+When a user inputs an existing username (other than "admin") on the login page and selects the login option, they are granted access to the application and taken to the Donation Cupboard page.
+Here, they view the inventory of goods, displayed below a menu bar with options like "Login", "Browse", "Donation Cart", and Announcement Tab .
 There's also a search bar to find goods by name.
 Selecting a specific item redirects the user to a detailed page about that good, where they have the option to add it to their cart.
 If they select the "Donation Cart" from the menu, they can view the items currently in their cart.

 However, if the user enters the username "admin" on the login page, they are directed to the admin-browse page.
-Here, they can view, add, or remove items from the inventory.
-Selecting a specific item leads them to the admin-good-detail page, allowing them to modify the item's information.
+Here, they can view, add, or remove items from the inventory and post or remove Announcements.
+Selecting a specific item leads them to the admin-good-detail page, allowing them to modify the item's information and availability.

 ### View Tier